littleosbook/littleosbook/paging.md

         ; can continue kernel initialisation, calling C code, etc.
 ~~~

-Now `eip` will point to a memory location somewhere right after `0xC0100000` -
+The register `eip` will now point to a memory location somewhere right after
-all the code can now execute as if it were at `0xC0100000`, the higher-half.
+`0xC0100000` - all the code can now execute as if it were located at
-The entry mapping the first 4 MB of virtual memory to the first 4 MB of
+`0xC0100000`, the higher-half.
+The entry mapping of the first 4 MB of virtual
-physical can now be removed from the page table, and its corresponding entry in
+memory to the first 4 MB of physical memory can now be removed from the page
-the TLB invalidated with `invlpg [0]`.
+table and its corresponding entry in the TLB invalidated with `invlpg [0]`.

 ### Running in the Higher Half

-There are a few details we must deal with when using a higher-half kernel.
-We
+There are a few more details we must deal with when using a higher-half kernel.
-must now be careful when using memory-mapped I/O that uses specific memory
+We must be careful when using memory-mapped I/O that uses specific memory
 locations.
 For example, the frame buffer is located at `0x000B8000`, but since
 there is no entry in the page table for the address `0x000B8000` any longer,
 the address `0xC00B8000` must be used, since the virtual address `0xC0000000`